-The Company's investment strategy is reviewed regularly, to ensure it reflects the latest view on the market and on the Company's business needs.
+The Investment Philosophy and Beliefs, approved by the Board, is used to guide the Company's investment strategy.
+The investment strategy is reviewed regularly, to ensure it reflects the latest view on the market and on the Company's business needs.
 The strategy is approved by the Board, and then implemented into the Investment Management Agreement ("IMA") between the Company and its asset manager, Royal London Asset Management ("RLAM").